katur/dbms/README.md

 ### Lock Manager object
 - lock_table: dictionary keyed on var present at the site, value a lock table entry
-- transaction_locks: list of the transactions holding this lock
+- transaction_locks: dictionary keyed on transactions holding locks at this site, value a list of the vars the transaction has locks on at this site.
 - enqueue_transaction
 - release_locks
 - request_read_lock